Autonomous sales agent checklist: 27 features that actually matter (not just AI widgets)

 Every change should be attributable:

-• which agent
+- which agent

-• which user (who triggered it)
+- which user triggered it

-• timestamp
+- timestamp

 21) Error handling and fallbacks (graceful degradation)